Wolstonbury Hill: Flora and fauna

+At least 11 species of orchid can be found on Wolstonbury Hill, including the Man Orchid (Orchis anthroporum), one of only three sites in Sussex.
+Obviously, due to its rarity, the exact location is known to only a few and not divulged openly.

+From early spring until autumn, you’ll find over 30 species of butterfly including the Adonis Blue, another rarity and classified as a species of conservation concern.
+Part of the success of the survival of the Adonis Blue on Wolstonbury Hill is due to the managed grazing.
+Allowing livestock to graze instead of mowing the grassland allows ant hills to become widespread.
+Each of these ant hills contain a colony of ants which have a symbiotic relationship with the adonis blue butterfly.
+The butterfly chrysalis is protected by ants until it hatches into a caterpillar.
+The ants milk the sweet sugary honeydew from the caterpillar’s gland, and in return the ants guard the growing caterpillars from predatory wasps.

 Archeology and history

 The remains at the site include a 2.2 ha early Bronze Age enclosure now referred to as Wolstonbury C. A possible inner enclosure known as Wolstonbury A appears to be older, due to it being overlain by C. Wolstonbury B is another possible enclosure sandwiched between A and C, its presence indicated by a survey conducted in 1994 by the Royal Commission on the Historical Monuments of England.
 Excavations done by Bournemouth University in 1995 suggest that Wolstonbury A and B may be field lynchets.

 Skeletons were reportedly unearthed during flint digging operations begun in 1765.
 This digging continued until the mid-19th century, resulting in extensive damage to the site.
 Unknown quantities of Neolithic and early Bronze Age flintwork were discovered in a 1929 dig as well as "Romano-British" pottery, animal bones, and hammerstones.